fullpipe/jmock/README.md

 ### Proxy (optional)

 If you get one mock working.
-You could simply delete it.
-Or use `proxy` to redirect matched request to real API.
+You could use `proxy` to bypass matched request to real API.

 ```
     "proxy": "http://realapihost.loc"